tercen/starter_guide/documentation/Introduction.md

 - **Ownership:**  A project is owned by You or a Team.
 Depending on which page you create it from.

-- **Tabs:** Projects, Teams, Team members, and the activity log can be accessed here.
+- **Tabs:** Projects, Teams, Team members, and the Activity Log can be accessed here.

 - **Clone:** Anything with a clone icon can be copied to one of your projects or teams.

 - **Public and Private:** Public means anybody on the Tercen server can see it.
-Private means only the Team can see it.
+Private means only the Owner (You or a Team) can see it.

 - **Search Bar:** Projects, Workflows and Files can be searched.